poster

 Will your fairness campaign hold a fundraiser soon?
 You need a professional graphic designer to help draw attention to your benefit event.
 Contact me today.

-I experienced some of my favorite memories of performing original music live on stage at Lynagh’s.
-Lexington’s finest Irish Pub has always been good to me and my bandmates in Sempervivi.
-Since they are an Irish themed bar and grill, St Patricks Day is a hugely successful time of year for this bar.
+I experienced some of my favorite memories of performing original music live on the stage at Lynagh’s.
+Lexington’s finest Irish Pub was always good to me and my bandmates in Sempervivi.
+Since they are an Irish themed bar and grill, St Patricks Day was a hugely successful time of year for them.
 The Slams are a local favorite Celtic Punk style band.
-Therefore booking them to play with us at the pub on this occasion was a no brainer.
+Therefore, booking them to play with us at the pub on this occasion was a no brainer.
 Of course, I took on the task of drawing up the St Patricks Day poster design, so let’s dive in, shall we?

 St Patricks Day Poster Design Story